FK Tauras Tauragė

-Tauragės futbolo klubas, commonly known as FK Tauras or simply Tauras, is a Lithuanian professional football club based in Tauragė.
+Tauro futbolo klubas, commonly known as FK Tauras or simply Tauras, is a Lithuanian professional football club based in Tauragė.
 The club competes in the II Lyga, the third tier of Lithuanian football.

 History

 The club was founded 1942 in the Lithuanian city Tauragė.
 Having not reached a national cup final for 20 years, the club became runners-up in the 2008–09 Lithuanian Football Cup.